DUNE/dune-justin/docs/tutorials.dune.md

 ## Prerequisites

-This tutorial has been tested on the DUNE dunegpvm machines at Fermilab and on lxplus at CERN.
+This tutorial has been tested on the DUNE dunegpvm computers at Fermilab and on lxplus at CERN.
 It should also work on similar Linux machines elsewhere but if you run into problems please use dunegpvmXX or lxplus instead.